 How well can travel cameras magnify distant birds for a given weight and price?
-For serious wildlife photography on a budget, nothing beats Sony RX10 III:
+For serious wildlife photography on a budget, nothing beats Sony RX10 IV or III:

 The versatile Sony RX10 III weather-sealed camera has a breathtaking 25x zoom 24-600mm equivalent f/2.4-4 lens.

 - $1300-$1700: 37 oz for 24-600mm equivalent f/2.4-4 zoom lens on 1″-Type sensor: Sony Cyber-shot DSC-RX10 III or faster-focusing Sony RX10 IV / RX10M4 (price at Amazon) is now my ultimate travel camera (weighing just 37 ounces including battery and card; plus adding 5 oz for strap, lens filter, cap & hood makes 42 oz).
 This compact camera includes a weather-sealed, bright f/2.4-4 lens with incredible 25x zoom, sharp across the frame, from wide angle to wildlife telephoto.
 Its stacked Exmor RS CMOS backside illumination BSI 1-inch-size sensor technology plus a big 72mm-diameter lens help it rival a flagship APS-C system, even in dim light: read my RX10 III review.
 [Capturing great depth of field, the lens has a “full-frame-equivalent” brightest aperture of f/6.5 at wide angle to f/10.8 starting at 100mm equiv.]

 The following rival systems can potentially capture higher quality using a larger sensor and larger-diameter glass to collect more light, but are much heavier, pricier and require swapping out the bulkier telephoto to reach normal angles of view with yet another lens:

 - $2900: 52 oz for 200-800mm equivalent zoom lens mounted on Micro Four Thirds sensor: